 The 2018 BMW RNineT Urban G/S is a standard motorcycle that gives a well-deserved styling nod to its predecessor, the 1980 BMW R80G/S. If you are no stranger to motorcycle history, or BMW in particular, you will recall that the R80G/S blazed – pardon the pun – the trail for adventure bikes that we know and love today.

 The throwback style has proven to make a resurgence in the market, with such examples being the ever-successful fellow 2018 releases Triumph Bonneville Bobber, Royal Enfield Interceptor 650, and Ducati Scrambler 1100.
 Bikes which, to avoid the risk of talking all day, I will list as honorable mentions to my list of “Best Throwback Bikes of 2018.”

 The 2018 Kawasaki H2 SX

-2018 Kawasaki H2 SX, a supercharged sport-touring bike that excels in outright power and obvious speed, the 600cc bike nails the output and power of a much larger bike.
+2018 Kawasaki H2 SX, a supercharged sport touring bike that excels in outright power and obvious speed, the 600cc bike nails the output and power of a much larger bike.
 The bike has masterfully combined the key features of hypersport, sport touring, and supersport bikes into a machine that can handle street and distance rides.

-The H2 SX is sporty, yet comfortable enough to accommodate for long trips, both of the solo and the 2-up variety, with the entire package being able to handle a variety of riding situations.
+The H2 SX is sporty, yet comfortable enough to accommodate longer trips, both of the solo and the 2-up variety, with the entire package being able to handle a variety of riding situations.
 The body design and engineering are recognizably Kawasaki, with the balanced supercharged engine delivering premium performance to conquer everything from the urban grid to the open road.